telerik/ajax-docs/controls/editor/functionality/toolbars/buttons/add-your-own-buttons.md

 </telerik:RadEditor>
 ````

->note Note: More information on how to use ASP.NET 2.x Themes is available in [MSDN](http://msdn2.microsoft.com/en-us/library/wcyt4fxb(vs.80).aspx).
+>tip Note: More information on how to use ASP.NET 2.x Themes is available in [MSDN](http://msdn2.microsoft.com/en-us/library/wcyt4fxb(vs.80).aspx).

 ## Declaring the custom CommandList that will be executed when the button is clicked: